If you’ve ever had a partner play away from home, you’ll know that the sting is *real.* But is human biology hardwired for infidelity?

 Are you one of those people?
 Is your significant other?
 What do you even do with that knowledge?
-Here, therapist Susan Pease Gadoua, LCSW, founder of the Changing Marriage Institute and co-author of The New “I Do,” and sexual relationship therapist Joe Kort, Ph.D., help us comb through the research to get to what matters.
+Here, therapist Susan Pease Gadoua, LCSW, founder of the Changing Marriage Institute and co-author of The New “I Do,” and sex and relationship therapist Joe Kort, PhD, help us comb through the research to get to what matters.

-Obviously, humans are driven by more than a biological imperative, and these theories don’t exactly take into account LGBTQ relationships.
-Evolutionary theories should really be seen as only a tiny part of the larger puzzle, given that we no longer have to worry about survival in the same way as our ancestors did—and haven't for a long time.
-Still, there are ways in which therapists see these concepts play out in couples regardless of gender.
+It’s more than biology that drives humans, though, and these theories don’t take into account LGBTQ relationships.
+Evolutionary theories should really be seen as only a tiny part of the larger puzzle, given that we no longer have to worry about survival in the same way as our ancestors did.

-Kort says that his male clients, whether in gay or straight marriages, more frequently seek to have open relationships or extramarital affairs than the women do.
+Kort says that his male clients, whether in gay or straight marriages, seek to have open relationships or extramarital affairs more often than his female clients.

-“I’m inclined to think it’s testosterone,” Kort says, before countering his own theory by adding, “The newer thinking is, men just have more permission and women have not.
+“I’m inclined to think it’s testosterone,” Kort says, before countering his own theory by adding, “The newer thinking is: men just have more social permission to cheat, and women traditionally haven’t.
 Women are gaining permission, and that might change.”

 Gadoua also says that more of the men she works with wind up cheating than women do.
-And one slightly horrifying habit—which may or may not be part of an evolutionary drive—is what she's seen in new parents.
+And she’s seen one slightly horrifying trend (which may or may not be part of an evolutionary drive) in new parents:

 “After a baby is born, that’s a high-risk time for men to be having an affair,” she says.
 “I’ve seen something happen to men where they don’t want to be tied down.”

 Motherhood has the opposite effect on some of Kort’s clients.
-“I frequently see this in my practice—where a couple is open, they’re having kinky sex, open sex, poly sex, or whatever.
-Then a child is born, and the woman tends to not want to do that anymore.
-It’s very disconcerting to the guy.
-It’s not at all the same in gay couples.”
+“I frequently see this in my practice.
+Where a couple is open, they’re having kinky sex, open sex, poly sex, or whatever.
+Then a child is born, and the woman tends to not want that anymore.
+It’s very disconcerting to the male, and this is not at all the same in gay couples.”

-But perhaps payback comes later: Gadoua has seen couples in which women in their 60s wanted extramarital relationships.
-"When women enter menopause, their estrogen levels go down,” she explains.
-"The estrogen is the caretaking hormone.
+But the roles may reverse later in life, according to Gadoua.
+“When women enter menopause, their estrogen levels go down,” she explains.
+“Estrogen is the caretaking hormone.
 One of my clients said, ‘I’m tired of taking care of everyone else.
 I want my time.'”

-Scientists in Finland also looked at a gene that’s responsible for receptors of vasopressin (a hormone associated with partner bonding, and also peeing), and observed that having lots of vasopressin receptors correlated with women’s infidelity — but not men’s.
+Scientists in Finland also looked at a gene that’s responsible for receptors of vasopressin and observed that having lots of vasopressin receptors correlated with women’s infidelity — but not men’s.

 “The research is clearer and clearer that we are wired to be nonmonogamous,” Kort says.
-“We make choices to be monogamous on purpose for children, for family, for property.”
+“We make choices to be monogamous on purpose for children, family, or property.”

 Gadoua notes that her patients’ parents have also strongly influenced their views on relationships.
 “Parents unconsciously say or do things that give children the idea that they don’t really have to commit, or the opposite,” she says.
 Perhaps the parents do that because they’re wired to as well.